Stardown-app/Stardown/README.md

 * **click the extension's icon** to copy a link for the current page, or press `Ctrl+Shift+U` (Mac: `Cmd+Shift+U`) or whichever keyboard shortcut you prefer in your browser's settings
 * **double-click the extension's icon** to copy links for all tabs, or press `Ctrl+Shift+UU` (Mac: `Cmd+Shift+UU`)
 * **select tabs before double-clicking the icon** to copy links for only those tabs
-* **right-click the page and choose Stardown's copy option** that changes depending on what you right-clicked
+* **right-click part of a page and choose Stardown's copy option** that changes depending on what you right-clicked
 * **select text before right-clicking** to create a link with a [text fragment](https://web.dev/articles/text-fragments)

 Stardown's "Copy markdown link to here" right-click option tries to find an `id` attribute in the HTML elements you right-clicked so you can still link to specific parts of pages even without text fragments.
 [Firefox does not support text fragments yet](https://bugzilla.mozilla.org/show_bug.cgi?id=1753933), but the Firefox version of Stardown allows you to create links with text fragments.